SimmonsRitchie/court_docket_scraper/readme.md

 To run this program, you'll need python 3.6+.
 You'll also need a copy of 'chromedriver', which is included in this repo.

-You'll also need to have a number of libraries installed.
-This program makes heavy use of selenium for scraping, pdfminer for parsing the pdfs, and pandas for cleaning and sorting the data.
+You'll also need to have a number of python libraries installed.
+This program makes heavy use of selenium for scraping, pdfminer for parsing the pdfs, and pandas for cleaning and sorting the scraped data.

-Before running, you'll want to open up the terminal and pip install the following:
+Before running, you'll want to open up your terminal and pip install the following:

 selenium
 pandas